muzzai/AWX/README.md

 # AWX Windows SSH Provisioner

 This repository contains an Ansible project built for AWX that provisions an AWS EC2 Windows Server 2025 (English, Full, Base) instance configured for OpenSSH-only administration.
-It generates an ED25519 keypair, stores the private key in HashiCorp Vault KV v2 via AppRole, and optionally manages Route53 DNS.
+It derives resource names from a single `instanceName`, generates an ED25519 keypair, stores the private key in HashiCorp Vault KV v2 via AppRole, and optionally manages Route53 DNS.

 ## Layout
 - `ansible.cfg` — controller defaults tuned for AWX execution environments.